syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

 ---
 layout: post
-title: How to troubleshoot server and client exceptions in Blazor | Syncfusion
+title: Troubleshoot server and client exceptions in Blazor | Syncfusion
 description: Checkout and learn here all about troubleshooting server and client exceptions in Blazor and much more.
 platform: Blazor
 component: Common